-Most mediums are charlatans who trick people out of giving up their money, while using a series of psychological tricks to make it appear that they really do communicate with the nonexistent spirits.
+One doesn’t really hear the word “medium” much anymore unless you’re watching 1950s horror movies.
+But it has a real definition.
+A medium is someone who claims to speak with spirits, non-existent entities that have been the subject of myths since humans could communicate with one another.
+Most mediums are charlatans who trick people out of giving up their money while using a series of psychological tricks to make it appear that they really do communicate with the nonexistent spirits.

 Just to be fair, there are a few “mediums” that call themselves mentalists, who are upfront and honest about their use of psychological and mental tricks (using assistants who provide information) to appear to get information about you from mysterious places.
-I find them fascinating, because it takes a lot of skill to identify cues that help the mentalist dig down into some factoid that appears to come from magic places.
+I find them fascinating because it takes a lot of skill to identify cues that help the mentalist dig down into some factoid that appears to come from magic places.

+On the other hand, there are mediums who really believe they have some special, magical power.
+A power that simply does not exist, and has never been shown to exist.
 A medium generally uses one of two methods to convince the subject that information is being passed to them.
 The first one is called a “cold reading”, where the medium asks questions that appear to be a spirit passing along information.
-But these are very open ended questions that make it appear that the medium knows something special (again, from those nonexistent spirits).
+But these are very open-ended questions that make it appear that the medium knows something special (again, from those nonexistent spirits).

-Now most mentalists (who do this for fun, and, profit) use this method.
+Now, most mentalists (who do this for fun, and, profit) use this method.
 They are always observing cues in the subject that may lead them to narrow down the questions.
 I have to believe that a good mentalist should probably become one of those millionaire poker players.

+The other method is called a “hot reading,” where a co-conspirator gets real information about the subject.
+This method is the lazy way to do it, because it takes no skill, other than, in today’s world, access to Google.
 Let me be clear.
 The U.S. National Academy of Sciences gave a report on the subject and concluded there is “no scientific justification from research conducted over a period of 130 years for the existence of parapsychological phenomena.”
 (See Druckman, D. and Swets, J. A, 1988).

-James Randi, a former magician and mentalist, eventually became a serious skeptic of spiritualism and the occult.
+James Randi, a former magician, and mentalist, eventually became a serious skeptic of spiritualism and the occult.
 Famously, he had an ongoing challenge that would pay $1 million to anyone who could provide solid evidence that psychics could actually speak to spirits or read minds or do anything without tricks.
 No one ever got the money.

 There are literally dozens of stories where hucksters who pass themselves off as mediums that have been thoroughly debunked by real skeptics everywhere.